 Please safeguard your password to the Services, make sure that others don’t have access to it, and keep your account information current.

 Finally, our Services are not intended for and may not be used by people under the age of 13.
 By using our Services, you are representing to us that you’re over 13.

 Some of our Services allow you to download client software (“Software”) which may update automatically.
 So long as you comply with these Terms, we give you a limited, nonexclusive, nontransferable, revocable license to use the Software, solely to access the Services.
 To the extent any component of the Software may be offered under an open source license, we’ll make that license available to you and the provisions of that license may expressly override some of these Terms.
 Unless the following restrictions are prohibited by law, you agree not to reverse engineer or decompile the Services, attempt to do so, or assist anyone in doing so.

 The Services are protected by copyright, trademark, and other laws.
 These Terms don’t grant you any right, title or interest in the Services, others’ content in the Services, RSpace trademark, logos and other brand features.
 We welcome feedback, but note that we may use comments or suggestions without any obligation to you.

 We respect the intellectual property of others and ask that you do too.
-We respond to notices of alleged copyright infringement if they comply with the law, and such notices should be reported using our DMCA Process.
+We respond to notices of alleged copyright infringement if they comply with the law, and such notices should be reported using the standard DMCA takedown notice format (see example template here).
 We reserve the right to delete or disable content alleged to be infringing and terminate accounts of repeat infringers.
 Notices of alleged copyright infringement on the Services should be sent to:

 16 Charlotte Square